 - Little to none focus on long term outcomes (TCO, ROI, P&L, etc);

 - You are slowing the Scrum Team down;

-- The Development Team isn’t learning to be self-organizing their own work, they won’t be taking ownership (over planning, results, quality, etc) and controlling everything will cost you a lot more work and time yourself (which you can’t spend on more important things);
+- The Scrum Team isn’t learning to be self-managing their own work, they won’t be taking ownership (over planning, results, quality, etc), and controlling everything will cost you a lot more work and time yourself (which you can’t spend on more important things);

 What you can do to move away from this stance